godotengine/godot-docs/tutorials/viewports/using_viewport_as_texture.rst

-This tutorial assumes you are familiar with how to set up a basic scene including: a :ref:`Camera <class_Camera>`, a :ref:`light source <class_OmniLight>`, a :ref:`Mesh Instance <class_MeshInstance>` with a :ref:`Primitive Mesh <class_PrimitiveMesh>`, and applying a :ref:`Spatial Material <class_SpatialMaterial>` to the mesh.
+This tutorial assumes you are familiar with how to set up a basic scene including: a :ref:`Camera <class_Camera>`, a :ref:`light source <class_OmniLight>`, a :ref:`Mesh Instance <class_MeshInstance>` with a :ref:`Primitive Mesh <class_PrimitiveMesh>`, and applying a :ref:`StandardMaterial3D <class_StandardMaterial3D>` to the mesh.
 The focus will be on using the :ref:`Viewport <class_Viewport>` to dynamically create textures that can be applied to the mesh.

 In this tutorial, we'll cover the following topics: